WEkigai/Precius/README.md

 * Mainly because we believe it is the right thing to do.
 Cooking food is fundamental to our human nature and we believe improvements in cooking methods should not stay behind patents or lock-ins.
 * We also believe that the purpose we want to achieve is beyond a single product, company or us as individual.
 It is a collective vision that can be realized to its fullest only by our collective efforts.
 * We are not the silicon valley type.
 We are a small employee owned company with no external investors or shareholders (by choice!).
 We will remain employee owned and user driven rather than being driven by short term profit and *maximizing shareholder value*.
 * We got a lot from Open Source and this is our way to say thank you.
+For example, all the rendered images on this page were made with Blender, an open source tool.

 ## Our Business Model
 We aim to generate revenue selling hardware based on this project and additional accessories (e.g. cookware, kitchen tools).
 In the future we may offer *optional* services (e.g. online downlaodable recipes) to generate further revenue.
 One of our inspirations is [Nabu Casa](https://www.nabucasa.com/), the company behind [HomeAssistant](https://www.home-assistant.io/).